PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 PureGold Mining is best understood as the former operator behind the PureGold/Madsen mine restart near Red Lake, Ontario.
 The old PureGold thesis was built around a high-grade Canadian gold mine with existing infrastructure and district credibility.

 The key 2026 update is current and specific: West Red Lake Gold declared commercial production at Madsen effective January 1, 2026.
 The company reported that December 2025 mill throughput averaged 689 tonnes per day, equal to 86% of permitted throughput, with average recoveries of 94.6%.
+It also reported that Madsen poured 20,000 ounces of gold in 2025.

 That does not erase the old PureGold failure.
 It reframes it.
 Madsen became a restart case study about what must change after a mine disappoints.